-We understand and appreciate that our coaches are volunteers and commit a significant amount of time to our athletes.
-To ensure that our coaches are prepared to teach football skills and to adhere to ethical requirements of coaching in minor sports, we require certain standards to be met.
+We understand and appreciate that our Coaches are volunteers and commit significant time to our athletes.
+To ensure that our Coaches are prepared to teach football skills and to adhere to the ethical requirements of coaching in minor sports, we require certain standards to be met.

 1) Visit coach.ca and register as a coach.
 This is free of charge.
 Once registered, you will receive a NCCP#.
 Record this number and keep it safe for SAMFA registration.